JcDores/csrf_token_listener/README.md

 # Feature
 ## CsrfTokenListener
 CsrfTokenListener requires
-- backendEndpoint(), the Base Endpoint that listen for CSRF and send on every request
+- backendEndpoint(string), the Base Endpoint that listen for CSRF and send on every request
 - sameOrigin (Boolean), specifies if both App & Backend are working in the same Domain.
 If not credentials will be applied to persist session.

 ## Example